 Here at Embracing You Therapy Group, we invite you to explore with us how life would be different if you had more control over your thoughts and emotions, and we invite you to consider that it is possible to accept things just as they are, embracing imperfections to create a gentler place for calm in your life.

-At our mental health practice in Woodland Hills, CA, we offer individual therapy and couples therapy.
-Both Dr. Menije and Cindy Sayani, AMFT offer online therapy in California to treat a variety of mental health concerns.
-For example, our therapists can help with anxiety, panic attacks, OCD, phobias, and stress; Mood disorders including depression; Therapy for young adults and college students; Relationship issues, both in marriage counseling and couples therapy, and with individual clients for codependency and attachment issues; Perinatal mental health issues such as postpartum depression and/or anxiety; and Addiction.
+Our mental health practice in Woodland Hills, CA, offers individual and couple’s therapy.
+Both Dr. Menije, Ani Seferyan, AMFT, Allison Lucchese, AMFT, and Cindy Sayani, AMFT offer virtual therapy to treat mental health concerns including panic attacks, OCD, phobias, and stress; Mood disorders including depression; Relationship issues, both in couples therapy and with individual clients; Perinatal mental health issues such as postpartum depression, Codependency, and Addiction.